Nonreciprocal Cahn-Hilliard model emerges as a universal amplitude equation: Supplementary Material

 Using the already determined expressions for $\vecg n_1$, $\vecg n_2$ and $\vecg n_3$ the complete right hand sides of the continuity Eqs.~\eqref{eq:order5} can be written as nonlinear functions of the $\rho_i$ and $\sigma_i$ with coefficients defined in a similar way as at lower orders:

 This provides the weakly nonlinear expression for the time evolution on the timescale $T$.
 To obtain the final amplitude equations we combine the dynamics found at the different orders.
 In other words, we recombine the different orders of the expansion of the fields into the appropriate fields $\vecg u$ as the deviations from the steady state $\vecg u_0$.
-Specifically we introduce $\varrho \equiv \rho - \rho_0$ and $\varsigma\equiv \sigma - \sigma_0$.
+Specifically, we introduce $\varrho \equiv \rho - \rho_0$ and $\varsigma\equiv \sigma - \sigma_0$, i.e., the spatial and temporal modulations in $\rho(\vec x, t)$ and $\sigma(\vec x, t)$ away from their respective mean values $\rho_0$ and $\sigma_0$.

 For instance, the dynamics of $\varrho$ is given by